Puppet-Finland/vagrant-files/README.md

 To use the EC2 wrapper do

-    $ cd ec2
+    $ cd vagrant-files/ec2
     $ cp env.sample .env

-Then fill in the blanks in the .env file.
-Then just run
+    $ nano .env

+Customize .env to your liking and then setup puppet.conf:

+    $ cd ../synced
+    $ cp puppet.conf.sample puppet.conf
+    $ nano puppet.conf

+Edit the puppet.conf to your liking and then just run

-    $ FQDN=something LSBDISTCODENAME=something vagrant up
+    $ FQDN=server.domain.com vagrant up

-where FQDN is the fully-qualified domain name for the new node used primarily to make sure that "facter fqdn" resolves to a reasonable value.
-The LSBDISTCODENAME is used to locate correct Puppetlabs apt repo package.
-Example usage:
+where FQDN is the fully-qualified domain name for the new node.
+The FQDN is primarily used to make sure that "facter fqdn" resolves to a reasonable value.

-    $ FQDN=server.domain.com LSBDISTCODENAME=trusty vagrant up

-Make sure that the LSBDISTCODENAME matches the operating system of the host being created.